nurfatinas/SauceDemo-TestAutomation/README.md

 3. Configure environment-specific settings
 4. Run test cases using TestNG.

+Please take note that this is work-in-progess and will be updated from time to time.
-Feel free to explore the codebase and let me know if the any improvement can be made!
+Feel free to explore the codebase and let me know if the any improvement can be made.

-p/s: Please take note that this is work-in-progess and will be updated from time to time.
+Thanks!

 -nurfatin a.s-